-Germ theory defines that the invasion of microorganisms such as bacteria, viruses, fungi, or protists in our body causes certain types of diseases.
+Germ theory of disease defines that the invasion of microorganisms such as bacteria, viruses, fungi, or protists in our body causes certain types of diseases.
 These microorganisms are too small to be seen with our naked eye and require a magnifying microscope for better visualization.
 They grow and reproduce within the host body and cause infectious diseases.
 Not only pathogenic organisms cause severe disease but also environmental, genetic factors, and potential host influence the severity of the disease.

-Early theories of disease:
+Early theories of disease

 - In ancient Greece, people thought that the infectious seeds present in the air or in food causes disease but not by direct contact with an infected person.

 - This concept was later revised by Girolamo Fracastoro in the middle ages that the disease could be caused even by direct or indirect contact and via long distances as well.

 - The disease-causing seed remains for a long time which was further confirmed and on the basis of length of dormancy of seed, diseases were categorized.